lotlouischoitslab/Louis_Engineering_Computer_Science_Resources/README.md

  - **[1] [GongbroDesk 파이썬 기초](https://www.youtube.com/watch?v=8_VWnRvbGPs)**

 ## UIUC Grainger College of Engineering Courses
-I am currently majoring in Civil & Environmental Engineering specializing in Transportation Engineering and minoring in Computer Science with a focus area in Artificial Intelligence & Big Data.
+I am currently majoring in **Civil & Environmental Engineering** specializing in **Transportation Engineering** and minoring in **Computer Science** with a focus area in **Artificial Intelligence & Big Data**.
 Here are the resources I had to use to study for the engineering and computer science courses I took at the University of Illinois at Urbana-Champaign.

 ### Legend:
   - **CEE: Civil & Environmental Engineering**